PAGE 05 PAGE 07

 03. THE BLUEPRINT (SCHEMATIC DESIGN)

 I started placing my components in the schematic editor.
-I added the Seeed Studio XIAO RP2040 as the main brain, a 1206 LED as my "Goal Indicator", a tactile button, and a 4-pin header to connect an OLED screen via I2C later.
+I added the Seeed Studio XIAO RP2040 as the main brain, a 1206 LED, a tactile button, and headers for the future OLED screen.

 04. THE COPPER LABYRINTH (PCB LAYOUT)